skiphansen/pano_man/README.md

 If you want to actually be able to play a game you'll also need:

 * A switch style joystick.
-* Soldering skills to connect the joystick to the Pano.
+* Soldering skills to connect the joystick to the Pano **-or-** one of Tom's I2C expansion boards.

 ## Software Requirements